juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ## BELA Data Volume

-Provide a file directory to be mounted as volume `\bela-data` in the BELA container.
+Provide a file directory to store all BELA's data.
+Suppose you call this directory `my-bela-files`.
+You will mount it as volume `\bela-data` in the BELA container.

 This directory must provide durability equivalent to Amazon's EFS and must have backup procedures enabled.

 > [!CAUTION]
 > **The container must be configured as a single instance.** No more than one container can access the same file directory.
 The container cannot be configured for horizontal scaling.

-## Enable User Access
+## Configure BELA

+Configure access control and API integrations using the .bela-properties file.

 ## Single Sign-On (SSO)